220919-WVA-JavaReact/Richard-And-The-Richettes-Helping-Hand-UI/README.md

 #### Helping Hand:
   1. Log in/register
   2. Places bids on jobs - mvp
   3. Can decline jobs after accepting
-  4. Cannot cancel within 24 hours
+  a.
+Cannot cancel within 24 hours
   5. Can view own rating - mvp
   6. High amount of jobs completed and high rating = preferred operative
-    * Some symbol, different than the client
+  a.
+Some symbol, different than the client
   7. Submit review of client
   8. View past and upcoming jobs - mvp